Is normally an official action to either change the internal economic policies to correct a payment imbalance or the official currency rate.

 Exchange rates against the ECU adopted for each currency within the EMS.
 Currencies have limited movement from the central rate according to the relevant band.

-An agreement to buy or sell a specified amount of a particular currency or option for a specified month in the future (see Futures contract).
+An agreement to buy or sell a specified amount of a particular currency or option for a specified period of time in the future (see Futures contract).

 The process by which an asset or liability denominated in one currency is exchanged for an asset or liability denominated in another currency.